 Know Who’s Doing What

-Once you have your crew members identified, it will be helpful to assign roles for making sure your crew is productive.
+Once you have your members identified, it will be helpful to assign roles for making sure your crew makes the most of the AEM Pilot.
 Here are some specific suggestions, noting that one person can serve more than one role:

-Collaboration is essential to the success of an accessibility initiative.
-Assign a leader who can help your crew create a vision and stay motivated.
-A leader should take the initiative to identify one or more protocols for guiding discussions and other activities.
+Collaboration is essential to the success of your crew.
+Assign a facilitator of collaboration who can help your crew create a vision and stay motivated.
+A facilitator should take the initiative to identify one or more protocols for guiding discussions and other activities.
 Someone with experience leading Professional Learning Communities (PLCs) would be ideal.

 AEM Pilot Administrator

-The AEM Pilot Administrator oversees accounts and provides technical support, such as:
+The AEM Pilot Administrator is a technical role specific to managing the tool.
+This person oversees your crew’s user accounts and provides technical support, such as:

 - Inviting crew members to join and create their own individual accounts